Unfaehig-Industries/araction/README.md

 2. Install the "Wear os App" on your phone and pair the watch with your phone
 3. Install the Toozbeat-App on the watch and give it permission to read sensor data
 4. Install the Example-App on the device and start the "Heartbeat"-Example, put on glasses and wait a moment.

+## Sensor example

+The sensor example shows the usage of the IMU.
+In the example the sensor data is evaluated to track head motion.

+### Important note regarding reading sensor data

+The IMU with its three integrated sensors accelerometer, gyroscope and magnetometer enables the measurement of relative movements of the hardware.
+Thus, the measured changes of direction and acceleration can be used as a trigger to display new information.
+A determination of the absolute position is not possible, since this requires a continuous recalibration of the sensors.